silviolleite/django-translation-flags/README.md

 Requirements
 =====
 Django Translation Flags require Django Internationalization and localization properly configured.
-You can see more about theses settings in [https://docs.djangoproject.com/en/2.1/topics/i18n/](https://docs.djangoproject.com/en/2.1/topics/i18n/)
+You can see more about these settings in [https://docs.djangoproject.com/en/2.1/topics/i18n/](https://docs.djangoproject.com/en/2.1/topics/i18n/)

 Basically you need to: